maastrichtlawtech/MATCHED/README.md

   <img src="/Images/Dataset.png" alt="Dataset" style="width:50%; max-width:500px;">
 </p>

-After the request to access is granted, download the datasets and keep them in a folder "data/processed/" wrt to your working directory.
+After the request to access is granted, download the datasets and keep the text dataset in a folder "data/processed/" and image dataset in a folder "data/IMAGES/" wrt to your working directory.

 # Setup
 This repository is tested on Python 3.10 and [conda](https://docs.conda.io/projects/miniconda/en/latest/).
 First, you should install a virtual environment: